yext/search-core/docs/answers-core.result.link.md

 ## Result.link property

-A hyperlink associated with the result
+A hyperlink associated with the result.

 <b>Signature:</b>